tweag/opam-nix/DOCUMENTATION.md

 A convenience wrapper around `queryToScope`.

 Turn an opam project (found in the directory passed as the third argument) into a `Scope`.
 More concretely, produce a scope containing the package called `name` from the `project` directory, together with other packages from the `Query`.

 Analogous to `opam install .`.

 The first argument is the same as the first argument of `queryToScope`, except the repository produced by calling `makeOpamRepo` on the project directory is prepended to `repos`.
 An additional `pinDepends` attribute can be supplied.
 When `true`, it pins the dependencies specified in `pin-depends` of the packages in the project.

-`recursive` controls whether subdirectories are searched for opam files (when `true`), or only the top-level project directory (when `false`).
+`recursive` controls whether subdirectories are searched for opam files (when `true`), or only the top-level project directory and the `opam/` subdirectory (when `false`).

 #### Examples